 Ancient warfare was often a cultural and artistic phenomenon.
-Before the modern concentration of wealth in the
+Before the modern concentration of wealth in the hands of capitalists and the development of mass media

 Religion and War

 As James Aho has demonstrated, nearly all ancient warfare was sacral warfare carried out in relation to a complex series of religious ritual, law, and ideology.
 Although there have always been political and economic motives for ancient and medieval war, Pre-Modern warfare was fundamentally sacral.
 Post-sixteenth-century European technicalized war has become increasingly secularized, with political, nationalistic, racial, and economic justifications predominating.